RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

                                    This file specifically describes needed translations and rotations to regenerate and assemble this complex from the input file.

+    Important notes: To generate a correct symmetry, make_symmdef_file.pl requires all chains be of equal length.
+Subunits shoould also be close to 0Å rmsd to one another.
+Any asymmetry may result in an incorrect symmetry definiton.
+To check, you can visualize the 1bl8_refined_model.pdb to ensure this initial setup is correect.

   Next, you will also need the 1bl8_trA.span file which contains trans-membrane spans for only the asymmetric unit.
   If your asymmetric unit contains multiple chains, you may need to assemble this file yourself from the full set of spans.